 PGS Access Westralia: Evolution of Seismic Imaging

-Exploration with 2D seismic continues to be an integral part of early evaluation for frontier hydrocarbon plays around the world.
-Large scale regional 2D structural framework surveys continue to provide additional insight into known trends and are regularly referred to for clarity and ground-truthing when a new petroleum play is proposed.
+2D seismic plays an integral role in early evaluations of frontier hydrocarbon plays around the world.
+Large-scale regional 2D structural framework surveys provide insight into known trends and are regularly referred to for clarity and ground-truthing when a new petroleum play is proposed.

 The seismic data was first processed in 2008/2009 using industry best practice workflows common at this time.
-This included a general denoise, linear noise attenuation, SRME, Tau-P deconvolution and a high resolution Radon demultiple.
+This included a general denoise, linear noise attenuation, SRME, Tau-P deconvolution, and a high-resolution Radon demultiple.
 A subset of the data within the shallow water region of the Beagle and Dampier sub-basins was then re-processed in 2013.
-This reprocessing utilised an improved de-signature approach and a deterministic shallow water demultiple technique, and focused on low frequency preservation.
+This reprocessing utilized an improved de-signature approach and a deterministic shallow water demultiple technique and focused on low-frequency preservation.
 Both processing efforts achieved good results, but new as new processing methodologies improve, especially with the advent of widespread use of Pre-Stack Depth Migration, the data reprocessing in 2015/2016 has provided opportunities for further improvements.

 The main challenges for the data processing lie in the variability and complexity of the geology, and the limited (2D) recorded wavefield.
 These include: